orliesaurus/twimail/README.md

 #Why this?
 Sometimes you're in a different country with no wi-fi for a few hours or days and you still want to see if there are any crucial emails that you want to inspect

+#Help I'm stuck -OR- Hey I wanna help
+Cool thanks for stopping by: open an issue or send a pull request!

+*made with <3 by orliesaurus*